-He was a Soviet Yiddish literary critic.
-In the 1920s he began working in the Yiddish section of the Byelorussian Academy of Sciences.
+He was a Soviet Yiddish literary critic and scholar.
+In the 1920s he began working in the Jewish section of the Byelorussian Academy of Sciences.
 He wrote articles on literary criticism and folklore.
-In the 1930s he moved to Kiev, where he worked at the Institute of Yiddish Culture.
+In the 1930s he moved to Kiev, where he worked at the Institute of Jewish Culture.
 He left for the front in 1941 and died there in battle against the Germans.
-He placed work in: Afn shprakhfront (On the language front) (1933); Literarisher zamlbukh (Literary anthology) (Minsk, 1934), a bibliographical-critical report on the literature of Perets Markish; Visnshaft un revolutsye (Science and revolution) (Kiev) 2 (1935), a long article on Dovid Bergelson; Sovetishe literatur (Soviet literature); Shtern (Star); Oktyabr (October); and he edited Di ershte yidishe arbeter-dikhter (The first Yiddish labor poet) (Minsk: Central Publ., 1931), 128 pp. Together with M. Hoder and E. Koptshits, he co-edited: Literatur, khrestomatye farn 6tn shulyor (Literature, reader for the sixth school year) (Minsk: Central Publ., 1930), 418 pp.; Literatur, lernbukh farn 6tn un 7tn shulyor (Literature, textbook for the sixth and seventh school years) (Moscow-Minsk: Central Publ., 1931), 276 pp., second edition (Moscow-Minsk, 1931), 216 pp.; with S. Rokhkind, Di haynttsaytike proletarishe yidishe dikhtung in amerike (Contemporary proletarian Yiddish poetry in America) (Minsk: State Publ., 1932), 199 pp.; with M. Hoder, Dovid bergelson in shul (Dovid Bergelson in school) (Minsk: State Publ., 1933), 248 pp.; with Z. Akselrod, Atake (Attack) (Minsk: State Publ., 1934), 111 pp.
+He placed work in: Afn shprakhfront (On the language front) (1933); Literarisher zamlbukh (Literary anthology) (Minsk: Byelorussian Academy of Sciences, 1934), a bibliographical-critical report on the literature of Perets Markish; Visnshaft un revolutsye (Science and revolution) (Kiev) 2 (1935), a long article on Dovid Bergelson; Sovetishe literatur (Soviet literature); Shtern (Star); Oktyabr (October); and he edited Di ershte yidishe arbeter-dikhter (The first Yiddish labor poet) (Minsk: Central People’s Publishers, USSR, 1931), 128 pp. Together with Moyshe Hoder and E. Koptshits, he co-edited: Literatur, khrestomatye farn 6tn shulyor (Literature, reader for the sixth school year) (Minsk: Central People’s Publishers, USSR, 1930), 418 pp.; Literatur, lernbukh farn 6tn un 7tn shulyor (Literature, textbook for the sixth and seventh school years) (Moscow-Minsk: Central People’s Publishers, USSR, 1931), 276 pp., second edition (Moscow-Minsk, 1931), 216 pp.; with Sonye Rokhkind, Di haynttsaytike proletarishe yidishe dikhtung in amerike (Contemporary proletarian Yiddish poetry in America) (Minsk: Byelorussian State Publishers, 1932), 199 pp.; with M. Hoder, Dovid bergelson in shul (Dovid Bergelson in school) (Minsk: Byelorussian State Publishers, 1933), 248 pp.; with Zelik Akselrod, Atake (Attack) (Minsk: Byelorussian State Publishers, 1934), 111 pp.

 Sources: Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index; Y. Nusinov, in Eynikeyt (Moscow) (August 5, 1942); A. Pomerants, Di sovetishe haruge malkhes (The [Jewish writers] murdered by the Soviet government) (Buenos Aires, 1961), p.
 266.